The real world

-Mark’s experience with industry amounts to decades, and his current partnerships include two biotech companies that are based on site at La Trobe’s Bundoora campus.
+Mark’s experience with industry amounts to decades, and his current partnerships include two biotech companies that are based on site at our Bundoora Campus.

 ‘These days, the lines between industry and academic research are quite blurred, and will become more so in the future, so having industry partners on site is fundamental,’ says Mark.

 For La Trobe, this isn’t a new frontier: ‘Biotech companies have been embedded here for decades,’ he explains.
 ‘There are a lot of attractive resources in terms of facilities, platforms, and access to equipment that industry can tap into.’